gritzko/swarm-ron-docs/coin.md

 ## Data model

-By building on the very classic Lamport distributed system model and [logical clocks][lamport] (1978), _we completely remove the need for distributed consensus and voting_: transactions are either (a) valid or (b) ignored.
+By building on the very classic Lamport distributed system model and [logical clocks][lamport] (1978), _we completely remove the need for distributed consensus and voting_.
+Transactions are either (a) valid or (b) ignored.
 Namely,

-* a coin is a Swarm object with an unique id (`/Coin#id`),
+* a coin is a Swarm object with an unique id (`/Coin#id`, see [specs](spec.md)),
 * the only coin op is the handover op `.pay` that mentions the next owner's replica id and public key  e.g. `/Coin#id!time+owner.pay new_owner NEW_OWNER_PUB_KEY`
-* the author [noop-signs](noop.md) a pay op with its key,
+* the author [noop-signs](noop.md) a pay op with its own key,
+* author's home peer must cross-sign the op with its own noop,
 * invalid ops are ignored,
 * the state of a coin object is the pair of replica id and public key of the coin's present owner,
 * lies are remembered (the coin is marked as disputed), but every replica sticks with the version that arrived first.

 We rely on "Lamport behavior" of processes to guarantee correctness.
-For example, a replica can only generate ops with monotonously increasing timestamps.
+For example, a replica can only generate totally ordered ops with monotonously increasing timestamps.
-That makes it impossible to rewrite an issued op: once a client that owns a coin creates a payment op, it is no longer able to pay that coin to somebody else.
+Once a client that owns a coin emits a payment op, it is no longer able to pay that coin to somebody else in another op.
+The latter op will find that the owner has already changed.
 The only attack possibility is for a peer to send different ops in different directions (see the split coin section).

 ## Crypto